Verena Tunnicliffe: Early life

 Tunnicliffe grew up in Deep River, Ontario.
 Her fascination with the ocean started at a young age, though she never glimpsed the sea until she was nineteen.
 It was her mother who introduced her, at age seven, to the ocean.
 A small wooden box encrusted with seashells, brought back to her from Florida was all it took to begin a lifelong obsession with the sea.
 Tunnicliffe decided then to become a marine biologist and dedicate her time to learning the name and origin of all the creatures that created those shells.
 She realised part of that dream during a PhD programme to study coral reefs in Jamaica.

-The early 80's proved fruitful for the young researcher.
+The early 80s proved fruitful for the young researcher.
 During a post-doctoral fellowship at the Institute of Ocean Sciences, Tunnicliffe instead became the first woman on the West Coast to lead deep-sea research expeditions from Vancouver Island.
 She only meant to stay in British Columbia for two years, but by 1983 Tunnicliffe helped to discover hydrothermal vent systems off the coast, explored previously unknown sections of the deep sea, and was part of the discovery of over 80 new marine species.

 Career

 Tunnicliffe has been a professor at the University of Victoria in the Departments of Biology and School of Earth and Ocean Sciences since 1982.
 She is a marine biologist who held a Canada Research Chair in Deep Ocean Research until retirement in 2020.
 As a research chair, her work mainly focuses on the use of submersibles and deep sea observatories to research and discover deep sea ecosystems, including hydrothermal vents in the Pacific Ocean.
 Her lab has been working for over 30 years on animals that live near hydrothermal vents in the Pacific Ocean, mainly focusing work in the Juan de Fuca Plate.
 Her research on hydrothermal systems helped establish Canada's first Marine Protected Area: the Endeavour Hot Vents MPA.
 In her career thus far, she has discovered over 80 new species of life including ten that are named after her.

 Tunnicliffe worked with the Canadian Scientific Submersible Facility to raise funds to equip, run and operate ROPOS, a remotely operated submersible that can go 5000 m depth and currently works throughout the world's oceans.
 She was the principal lead in the developing and directing operations (for ten years) of the cabled subsea observing network, VENUS, the world's first subsea research system delivering on-line data in 2006.
+She was also a leader of the Deep-Ocean Stewardship Initiative Minerals Working Group, which provides interdisciplinary guidance regarding sustainable deep-sea mining.
 Tunnicliffe is a collaborator with the Canadian Healthy Ocean Strategic Network of researchers who work in collaboration with Fisheries and Oceans Canada.
 Her main work in the network is discovering ways to conserve the Canadian marine ecosystems in an ocean environment that is changing rapidly.